-Multi-step "wasDerivedFrom": An artifact a1 was derived from a2 (possibly using multiple steps), written as a1 * a2, if a1 "was derived from" an artifact that was a2 or that was itself derived from a2 (possibly using multiple steps).
-In other words, it is the transitive closure of the edge \was derived from".
+Multi-step "wasDerivedFrom": An artifact a1 was derived from a2 (possibly using multiple steps), written as a1 * a2, if a1 "was derived from" a2 or from an artifact that was itself derived from a2 (possibly using multiple steps).
+In other words, it is the transitive closure of the edge "was derived from".
 It expresses that artifact a2 had an influence on artifact a1.

 Figure 3: Process introduction.
 Adapted from (MOREAU et al., 2011).